 - Time functions.

-If you notice any inaccuracies, mistakes or see that I have left something out, leave a comment.
+Let me know if you notice any inaccuracies, mistakes or see that I have left something out.